VidSock/Twilightscapes-/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Night Photography
-tagline: Graphic Designer
+tagline: Todd Lambert - A pioneer in night photography
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/todd.jpg
 cta:
-  ctaText: Know more
+  ctaText: More About Todd
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Finding obscure locations and unusual subject matter, Todd has excelled at capturing rarely seen moments of time.
+The night is misunderstood and often feared.
+Let his award winning portfolio prove to you that the night is indeed beautiful.